Digichem-Project/build-boy/README.md

 Each build of Digichem has a license automatically included within it, with an expiry set to 90 days from the build date.
 After this time, a new license must be acquired, or else the program will cease to function.
-The easiest way to acquire a new license is to upgrade to the latest Digichemversion, which will automatically contain a new license.
+The easiest way to acquire a new license is to upgrade to the latest Digichem version, which will automatically contain a new license.

 Digichem reserves the right to change the license terms in the future, but we will never change the terms of, or seek to revoke, an already issued license.